WHY FACE PULLS are the best corrective exercise

 So, we need to do it.

-Whether you’re training at the gym with cables or training at home with bands, there are some important differences between the two and considerations for both.
+Whether you’re doing the cable rope face pulls or doing banded face pulls at home, there are some important differences between the two and considerations for both.

 First and foremost, if you have access to a cable machine at the gym, that’s the preferred option.

-If you’re at home, it doesn’t mean you can’t do the face pull.
-It just means that there is something you need to be aware of when it comes to doing it with the band.
+If you’re at home, the resistance bands version is a great face pull alternative.
+But there is something you need to be aware of when it comes to doing it with the band.

-When you do a face pull with the band, the strength curve is different than what you’re going to encounter on a cable.
+When you do the resistance band face pull, the strength curve is different than what you’re going to encounter on a cable pulley machine.
 As you stretch the band further and further out it gets more and more difficult.

 The most difficult portion of this exercise is the end.
 So, if I were to try to do full range of motion where my arms are out in front of me getting some scapular protraction, and then I come back into the face pull, I hit a wall.
 I don’t have the strength because this band got too hard too quickly.